-The accelerated master of science in computer science program (AMP) allows high achieving students in the computer science bachelor’s program (all concentrations) who are interested in graduate studies to pursue an advanced degree in less time.
+The Accelerated Masters Program (AMP) in Computer Science, allows high achieving students in the Computer Science bachelor’s program (all concentrations) who are interested in graduate studies to pursue an advanced degree in less time.
 Students may apply for admission to the program and begin taking graduate courses during their undergraduate study.
 AMP offers flexibility in scheduling and completing upper-division undergraduate requirements while concurrently fulfilling graduate course requirements for the M.S. degree.

 Below are program information, application instructions, and answers to frequently asked questions.